Curated Luxury Properties · Portugal · 3 Stays

 How far in advance should you book a luxury villa in Portugal?

-For July and August, booking six to nine months ahead is advisable, as the best properties fill quickly once the calendar opens.
-Shoulder season stays in May, June, September and October allow more flexibility, though popular weeks around public holidays still warrant early planning.
-Contacting TheChosenStay well in advance gives you the widest choice and the best chance of securing preferred dates.
+For peak weeks in July and August, booking six to twelve months ahead is advisable, as the best properties fill quickly.
+Shoulder season stays in May, June or September allow more flexibility, though three to four months' notice is still wise for high-demand areas like the western Algarve.
+TheChosenStay's collection is intentionally limited, so early enquiry gives you the widest choice of dates and properties.

 Our Selection in Portugal